 Social Security Number:

-Oregon Administrative Rule 581-41-460 authorizes Rogue Community College to ask you to provide your Social Security number.
+Oregon Administrative Rule 589-004-0400 authorizes Rogue Community College to ask you to provide your Social Security number.
 The number will be used by the college for reporting, research, recordkeeping, extending credit, and collecting debts.
-Your number will also be provided by the college to the Oregon Community College Unified Reporting System (OCCURS), which is a group made up of all community colleges in Oregon, the Office of Community College Services, and the Oregon Community College Association.
-OCCURS gathers information about students and programs to meet state and federal reporting requirements.
+Your number will also be provided by the college to the Higher Education Coordinating Commission (HECC), which is the single state entity responsible for ensuring pathways to higher educational success for Oregonians statewide, and serves as a convener of the groups and institutions working across the public and private higher education arena.
+HECC gathers information about students and programs to meet state and federal reporting requirements.
+Release is made under the authority of ORS 341.290(17).
 It also helps colleges plan, research, and develop programs.
 This information helps the colleges to support the progress of students and their success in the workplace and other education programs.

 OCCURS or the college may provide your Social Security number to the following agencies or match it with records from the following systems: